Seogwipo

-Seogwipo (/ko/) is a resort city and the second-largest city on Jeju Island, settled on a rocky volcanic coastline in the southern part of Jeju Province, South Korea.
-It is one of two cities on the island.
-In July 2006, Seogwipo's boundaries were expanded to include the entire southern half of Jeju island.
-A UNESCO World Heritage Site and 2002 FIFA World Cup host, it had a population of 192,566 as of the end of February, 2024.
+Seogwipo (/ko/) is a resort city and the second of the two cities on Jeju Island, covering the southern half of the Jeju Province in South Korea.
+Settled on a rocky volcanic coastline, it has a population of 180,909 as of 2024.

+It has a UNESCO World Heritage Site and was one of the hosts of the 2002 FIFA World Cup.

 History

 Early history

 Hundreds of Seogwipo's oldest archeological artifacts were found in Saengsugwe Cave near Cheonjiyeon Waterfall on the south coast of Jeju.
 After an extensive excavation by a team of experts from Jeju National Museum in November 2010, hundred of Stone Age artifacts were unearthed.
 Another ancient location in Seogwipo is the village of Hamo.
 Artifacts found there during a 2005 excavation include pieces of earthenware and shell mounds from the Neolithic Age.

 In the beginning, Seogwipo was a part of Tamna, an ancient kingdom of Jeju.
 The kingdom traded with other nations across the Korean peninsula and China during the period of the Three Kingdoms (1st century BCE to 7th century CE).
 The small port of Seogwipo was used to send tributes to Yuan, an ancient kingdom in China.
 Tamna briefly reclaimed its independence after the fall of Silla in 935.
 However, it was subjugated by the Goryeo Dynasty in 938, and officially annexed in 1105.
 In 1300, among the 14 villages that made up Tamna Prefecture were Hongro and Yerye, two regions of modern Seogwipo.
 Tamna maintained local autonomy until 1404, when Taejo of the Joseon Dynasty placed it under firm central control.
 During the Joseon era, three fortresses were built in the Seogwipo area.
 In 1416, southern Jeju Island was divided into the prefectures of Jeongui and Daejeong.
 The former included Hongro, and the latter, Yerye, which had been the urban centers of Seogwipo.